liaoguiqiu/De-NURD/README.md

 1.    toolfolder:

-	*   cover_raw_data.py: convert raw data to fixed format for algorithm
+	*   cover_raw_data.py: convert raw data to fixed format for the algorithm

 1. In main folder/project folder  :

-    most of these scripts are used to predict contour, specifically:
+    most of these scripts are directly runnable, specifically:

 	*   Dataset Generator.py is used to generate separated image pairs and image arrays for training two branches

-	*   Dataset Generator_OLG.py is an exension of the Dataset Generator.py that deploy to generate the data on the fly
+	*   Dataset Generator_OLG.py is an exension of the Dataset Generator.py that deploy to generate the data on the fly (note that in training this script should be runing in parallel with the trainer code)

-	*   Crrect_sequence_integral.py is used to correct the NURD by a integral estimation scheme
+	*   Crrect_sequence_integral.py is used to correct the NURD by a integral estimation scheme (recommended)

 	*   Crrect_sequence_iteration.py is used to correct the NURD with a iterative estimation scheme